 Black Rock became the official Port of Entry for Fairfield County in 1790 and its merchants played a significant role in the economic development of New England.
-One of the most successful merchants and sea captains who also traded in the West Indies was Thomas Bartram.
+One of the most successful Black Rock merchants and sea captains who also traded in the West Indies, was Thomas Bartram.
 Everything he did was so successful that it was said to turn to gold.
-And yet, very little was known about him and the great fortune he created.
-Thomas Bartram merchant project is digitizing and transcribing the original manuscripts for study and discovery of local history.
-Bartram was one of 13 families who settled in Black Rock.
-The books are important historical documents for Black Rock and Connecticut for one of the earliest settlements in New England.
+And yet, little is known about him and the great fortune he created.
+The Thomas Bartram merchant project involves digitizing the original manuscripts and transcribing the documents for study and discovery of what life was like then.

 We greatly appreciate donations.
-It costs $200 to put 100 lines of script text online.
-We are doing a pay-as-you-go instead or raising the full amount needed which is approx. $1500.
+We are doing a pay-as-you-go instead or raising the full amount needed.
+It costs approximately $200 to put 100 lines of script text online.

 We are not only just putting online, but we are using scholarly tools which conform to the best practices.
 All text online uses the Text Encoding Initiative (TEI) to represent the text in digital form to ensure encoding methods that allow for optimal machine-readable texts.
 This means that our work becomes searchable online in the best possible manner and allows for students and scholars to continue to explore Black Rock history and culture.